qadron/toq/README.md

 provides the basis for <a href="http://arachni-scanner.com">Arachni</a>'s distributed infrastructure.

+(Based on the [Arachni::Reactor](https://github.com/Arachni/arachni-reactor) framework.)

 ## Features

  - Extremely lightweight.
  - Very simple design.
  - TLS encryption.
+ - Configurable serializer.
+    - Can intercept RPC responses and translate them into native objects for when using serializers that only support basic types, like JSON or MessagePack.
  - Token-based authentication.
+ - Pure-Ruby.
+ - Multi-platform, tested on:
+    - Linux
+    - OSX
+    - Windows

 ## Installation